Palikadude/Halcyon/readme.md

 * Cait_Sith — Luxio fainting animation
 * NanaelJustice — Cleaning up staircases inside guild and adding some detail to them
 * Minemaker0430 — Scarf sprites for player/partner characters, except where other credit is given for these
-* Sunkern — Apricorn Grove tilesets
+* Sunkern — Apricorn Grove tilesets, recolor for Searing Tunnel's exterior
 * 3P1C - Snivy and Tepig Scarf sprites

 ### Playtesters: